Planning can create the illusion of certainty

 Employers of this strategy find that they almost never thought about the pink elephant during the first 5 minutes but they thought about it a lot of times during the second 5 minutes.

-Furthermore, during the second 5 minutes they may have felt as if the big pink elephant was everywhere, everything reminded them of it.
+Furthermore, during the second 5 minutes they may have felt as if the big pink elephant was everywhere, everything reminded them of it. - We completely avoid the situations that occasion doubt.

 This strategy seems to be the most foolproof but you may not be able to employ it as you may not be able to choose which work situations to attend to, e.g. you might not be able to say no to an important meeting.